 Why is it so bad?

 For viral tonsillitis, your child will get better on their own in 7 – 10 days.
 However, there are things that you can do at home to help ease their discomfort.
-It’s key to encourage them to rest as much as possible and drink plenty of water so they don’t end up dehydrated.
+It’s key to encourage them to rest as much as possible and drink plenty of water so they don’t get dehydrated.
 You can give them warm or cool liquids, whichever they prefer, to soothe their throat.
 If they are old enough to gargle, you can have them do this with salt water because it also alleviates discomfort.
 The same is true for lozenges.
-Having them sleep in a room with cool-air humidifier or sitting with them in a steamy bathroom is extremely beneficial.
+It is extremely beneficial to have them sleep in a room with a cool-air humidifier or sit with them in a steamy bathroom.
 Avoid anything that might irritate their throat, like cigarette smoke or cleaning products.
 Make sure to treat any fevers or pain they are having with ibuprofen or acetaminophen.

 The removal of tonsils used to be a commonplace treatment for tonsillitis.
-However, this is no longer the case and it’s generally reserved for those that get tonsillitis frequently, bacterial tonsillitis that isn’t responsive to treatment or to manage complications (ex. difficulty breathing).
-Frequent tonsillitis is classified as having more than seven infections in a year, more than four to five infections in the previous two years or more than three infections a year in the prior three years.
+However, this is no longer the case.
+Instead, it’s generally reserved for those that get tonsillitis frequently, bacterial tonsillitis that isn’t responsive to treatment, or to manage complications (ex. difficulty breathing).
+Frequent tonsillitis is classified as having more than seven infections in a year, more than four to five infections in the previous two years, or more than three infections a year in the prior three years.